algorithmica-org/algorithmica/content/english/hpc/profiling/events.md

 }
 ```

-After compiling it (`g++ -O3 -march=native example.cc -o run`), we can run it with `perf stat ./run`, which outputs the counts of basic performance events during the execution:
+After compiling it (`g++ -O3 -march=native example.cc -o run`), we can run it with `perf stat ./run`, which outputs the counts of basic performance events during its execution:

 ```yaml
  Performance counter stats for './run':